XargonoX/rrooaarr-angular-challange/README.md

 This Websocket hosts sends messages containing additional Measurements.
 Each message is in the correct format according to the Measurement Interface.
 You **do not** have to validate the incoming data.

+You must send an initial message with the following format to the Websocket Host:

+     {
+        "event": "measurements",
+        "data": "test"
+     }

 Implement the functionality to add all Incoming Measurements to the DataTable.